AdobeDocs/advertising.en/help/dsp/campaign-management/packages/package-settings.md

 (Packages with package-level pacing and with "[!UICONTROL Activate Custom Flighting]" enabled) Custom flight periods within the overall [!UICONTROL Flight Dates] specified in the [!UICONTROL Goals & Budget] section.

+**[!UICONTROL Automatically rollover remaining flight budget to next flight]:** (Available only when the [!UICONTROL Activate Custom Flighting] option is enabled) Automatically adds any remaining budget from the previous flight to the existing budget for the next flight.

-For each flight, enter the start date, end date, and the target spend goal.
+**[DNL Flight N]:** For each flight, enter the start date, end date, and the target spend goal.
 To add another flight, click **[!UICONTROL Add Flight]**.

-For existing packages, you can optionally enter a value in the [!UICONTROL Rollover] column for any flight to add potential unspent budget to the next flight.
+For existing packages without the "[!UICONTROL Automatically rollover remaining flight budget to next flight]" option enabled, you can optionally enter a value in the [!UICONTROL Rollover] column for any flight to add potential unspent budget to the next flight.
 The projected value in the [!UICONTROL Adjusted Goal (Goal + Rollover)] column is changed accordingly.<!-- clarify usage -->

 >[!MORELIKETHIS]